Masami Ōbari: Biography

 After graduating from high school in 1985, Masami Obari began his career when he joined the animation studio Ashi Production, where he worked on shows such as Special Armored Battalion Dorvack, Transformers (outsourced by Toei Animation to them sometimes), and Star Musketeer Bismarck.
 Soon after, at the age of 19, he got his first major break when he landed the role of mecha designer on Dancouga – Super Beast Machine God.
 Not too long after, at the young age of 21, he was given his first directorial role by directing episodes 5 and 6 of the Bubblegum Crisis OVA series.
-He also made three Fatal Fury OVAs from December 23, 1992, to July 16, 1994.
+He also made three Fatal Fury films from December 23, 1992, to July 16, 1994.

-In 1993, he founded Studio G-1 with fellow animators Kazuto Nakazawa, Masahiro Yamane, Takehiro Nakayama, and Atsuko Ishida, to whom Masami Obari was married, but from whom he is now divorced.
-Studio G-1 was later disbanded and was reformed under the name of Studio G-1 Neo in the year 2000.
+In 1993, he founded Studio G-1 with fellow animators Kazuto Nakazawa, Masahiro Yamane, Takehiro Nakayama, and Atsuko Ishida, to whom Masami Obari was married, but from whom he is currently divorced.
+Studio G-1 was later disbanded and was reformed under the name of Studio G-1 Neo in 2000.